Guardians vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert will look for his fifth straight game with a hit in this contest.
-During his last five outings he is batting .368 with two doubles, three home runs and six RBI.
+- Robert has recorded a base hit in five games in a row.
+During his last five outings he is hitting .421 with two doubles, four home runs and seven RBI.

 Robert Recent Games